-As a non-traditional student, my journey to dentistry has been an unlikely one.
-I spent much of my twenties resisting conventional societal roles, being responsible only for myself.
-Adventurous with an insatiable zest for life, but with no real calling, I dropped out of college at nineteen and sold all of my belongings to buy a ticket around the world.
-I felt compelled to experience life outside of the United States and explore communities of varying socio-economic statuses, religions and cultures.
-Living in eighteen countries over six years, I quickly built relationships with locals and found myself welcomed into homes and communities everywhere I went.
+As a non-traditional student, Dr. Mark Whitlock’s journey to dentistry has been an unlikely one.
+He dropped out of college at 19, sold all of his belongings, and bought a ticket around the world.
+He wanted to experience life outside of the United States and explore communities with varying socio-economic statuses, religions, and cultures.
+Dr. Whitlock lived in 18 countries in six years, building relationships with locals and being welcomed into homes and communities everywhere he went.

-My time submerged in third world countries taught me to appreciate many things: good hygiene, access to quality medical and dental care, community relationships, and the power of personal interactions.
+Dr. Whitlock’s time spent in Third World countries taught him to appreciate many things: good hygiene, access to quality medical and dental care, community relationships, and the power of personal interactions.

-I returned to the United States at 26, and my life unexpectedly changed overnight: I found myself in love for the first time.
-But, within six months of dating, my then-girlfriend was diagnosed with cervical cancer.
-Suddenly, I was no longer responsible for only myself.
-I was a caregiver: taking my future-wife to appointments, nursing her back to health after surgery, keeping her company, and caring for her through chemotherapy and radiation.
-I asked questions, listened carefully to her needs, and realized a yearning to make a difference.
+Dr. Whitlock returned to the United States at 26, and his life unexpectedly changed overnight: He found himself in love for the first time.
+Within six months of starting their relationship, his then-girlfriend was diagnosed with cervical cancer.
+Suddenly, he was no longer responsible for only himself.
+He was now a caregiver – taking his future wife to appointments, nursing her back to health after surgery, keeping her company, and caring for her through chemotherapy and radiation.
+He asked questions, listened carefully to her needs, and realized a yearning to make a difference.

-In the midst of my wife’s battle with cancer, I established my business here in Memphis.
-I built, marketed, and operated a successful and profitable carpet cleaning business for over seven years, amassing more than 5,000 loyal clients.
+In the midst of his wife’s battle with cancer, he established a business in Memphis.
+Dr. Whitlock built, marketed, and operated a profitable carpet cleaning business for over seven years, amassing more than 5,000 loyal clients.
 Servicing their homes and seeing the smiles on their faces was rewarding.
-As clients learned of my wife’s fight and asked questions, I found myself sharing our story and discussing HPV and its link to cancer.
-I also found a great sense of accomplishment in informing others about the need for preventive care.
-Through these conversations, and my experiences with my wife’s diagnosis, treatment and recovery, I knew I had more to give my community than clean carpets.
-I discovered that I wanted to be a part of the medical community.
+As clients learned of his wife’s fight and asked questions, he found himself sharing their story.
+He also found a great sense of accomplishment in informing others about the need for preventive care.
+Through these conversations, and his experiences with his wife’s diagnosis, treatment and recovery, he knew he had more to give the community than clean carpets.
+He discovered that he wanted to be a part of the medical community.

-My research to discover precisely what I wanted to do began.
-As dentists have been a part of my wife’s family for generations, I took advantage of my familial contacts and shadowed several practitioners with varying focuses.
-After my first week of seeing cavities filled, chipped teeth fixed, and dentures placed, followed by the smiles on the newly confident faces, I knew that I wanted to be a part of the dental community.
+His began his research to discover precisely what he wanted to do.
+As dentists have been a part of his wife’s family for generations, he took advantage of his family contacts and shadowed several practitioners with varying focuses.
+After his first week of seeing cavities filled, chipped teeth fixed, and dentures placed, followed by the smiles on the newly confident faces, he knew that he wanted to be a part of the dental community.

-My first experience shadowing took me back to my time on the island of Gili Meno in South Indonesia.
-Each morning I got up, ate banana pancakes, and played in the ocean with the local kids.
-There were two young, adorable sisters who were both very shy.
-They religiously covered their mouths when they ate or talked, shielding their crooked and decaying teeth from sight.
-I wanted so much to help them, but I had no dental skills.
-So instead, I learned words to express beauty in their language.
+Dr. Whitlock’s first experience shadowing took him back to his time on the island of Gili Meno in South Indonesia, where every day he played in the ocean with the local kids.
+There were two young sisters who were both very shy.
+They covered their mouths when they ate or talked, shielding their crooked and decaying teeth from sight.
+He wanted so much to help them, but he had no dental skills.
+So instead, he learned words to express beauty in their language.

-When I engaged them, I used these words to build their confidence.
-Eventually, they put their hands down and showed me their smiles.
-It was tremendous to watch the transformation in these girls and to see how much more outgoing they became from our interactions and their newfound confidence.
+When he engaged them, he used these words to build up their confidence.
+Eventually, they put their hands down and showed him their smiles.
+It was tremendous for Dr. Whitlock to watch the transformation in these girls and to see how much more outgoing they became through their interactions.

-I imagine a similar and perhaps even more profound impact as a dentist.
-Thus, I realized, albeit later than some, that dentistry is my calling.
+Dr. Whitlock imagined a similar and perhaps even more profound impact as a dentist.
+Thus he realized, albeit later than some, that dentistry is his calling.